Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-status/README.rst

 * Requests: the number of requests the process has served
 * ReqDur: the duration of the requests
 * Request URI: the request URI with the query string
-* POST: the content length of the POST request (or '-' if not POST)
+* POST: the content length of the POST request (or '-' if not a POST)
 * AuthUser: the user (PHP_AUTH_USER) (or '-' if not set);